Clara Luper Center for Educational Services

 and a 2021 American Institute of Architects (AIA) Oklahoma People's Choice Award for Adaptive Reuse.

-2022 Architectural Portfolio issue of American School & University Magazine.
+It was featured in the 2022 Architectural Portfolio issue of American School & University Magazine.